-^{30.} An intertie refers to a transmission link that joins two (or more) neighboring electrical areas of the grid.
+30. An intertie refers to a transmission link that joins two (or more) neighboring electrical areas of the grid.
 This connection allows for varying level of operational coordination between neighboring entities, which can often reduce cost, increase reliability, or both.

-provide power to about 95% of the state's population.
 Hawaii's electric utilities generate and distribute electricity from their own power plants and purchase energy for redistribution from numerous independent power producers (IPPs) statewide [90], including hydropower producers.